-- On initial startup the red ALIGN flag will flash, indicating that the attitude is still stabilizing. - The aircraft should be held as motionless as possible during the alignment process. - If power is removed from unit during the alignment phase the unit will remain on battery power until it has aligned.
+- On initial startup the red ALIGN flag will flash, indicating that the attitude is still stabilizing.
+Although this process mainly affects attitude display, this flag will appear on all pages and modes to ensure the proper function of the AI mode display and reversionary AI. - The aircraft should be held as motionless as possible during the alignment process. - If power is removed from unit during the alignment phase the unit will remain on battery power until it has aligned.